Join us as we play Oblivion with lead designer Ken Rolston today at 3 PM ET!

-We're continuing our look back at Bethesda Game Studios' 2006 game The Elder Scrolls IV: Oblivion today at 12 PM PT/ 3 PM ET on the Gamasutra Twitch channel, and this time we'll be joined by a special guest: veteran game designer Ken Rolston.
+We're continuing our look back at Bethesda Game Studios' 2006 game The Elder Scrolls IV: Oblivion today at 12 PM PT/ 3 PM ET on the Gamasutra Twitch channel, and this time we'll be joined by a special guest: veteran game designer Ken Rolston!

 Rolston served as lead designer on Oblivion and its predecessor, The Elder Scrolls III: Morrowind, and this is your chance to tune in and hear what he has to say about the experience.
 We'll also be keeping an eye on the Twitch chat, so if you have a question for Ken, this will be a good opportunity to field it.